MedForge: Interpretable Medical Deepfake Detection via Forgery-aware Reasoning: Experiments

-Targeting the generic MLLM baselines which are not trainable, we simulate the above settings by In Context Learning (ICL) \cite{in-context-leanring}.
-Specifically, we rely on ICL prompts to introduce different level of forgery detection knowledge to the MLLMs.
+Targeting untrainable SOTA commercial MLLM baselines, we simulate the above settings by In Context Learning (ICL) \cite{in-context-leanring}.
+We design ICL prompts to provide MLLMs with different levels of forgery detection knowledge.
 Three levels of ICL prompts are customized to match the \textit{In-Domain}, \textit{Cross-Forgery} and \textit{Cross-Model} setting.
 The \textit{In-Domain} ICL provides detection clues for all manipulation types.
 The \textit{Cross-Forgery} ICL covers only Lesion Removal Forgeries, and the \textit{Cross-Model} ICL excludes unseen forgery models.
 See details in Appendix \ref{appendix: generic_llm}.

 As illustrated in Table \ref{table: detection_results}, MedForge-Reasoner achieves SOTA performance across all settings.
-For In-Domain setting, our method achieves near-perfect detection, outperforming the strongest specialized detector (SIDA-13B) by over 7.65\% in average accuracy.
+For the In-Domain setting, our method achieves near-perfect detection, outperforming the strongest specialized detector (SIDA-13B) by over 7.65\% in average accuracy.
 Notably, MedForge-Reasoner demonstrates significant robustness in OOD scenarios.
-While specialized detectors and generic MLLMs suffer noticeable performance degradation when facing unseen forgeries or models, our method maintains a substantial lead, surpassing the best-performing baselines by 8.2\% in Cross-Forgery and 10.0\% in Cross-Model settings.
+While specialized detectors and generic MLLMs suffer noticeable performance degradation when facing unseen forgeries or models, our method maintains a substantial lead, surpassing the strongest baselines by 8.2\% in Cross-Forgery and 10.0\% in Cross-Model settings.
 This suggests that by explicitly training the model to ground its reasoning in visual anomalies (via GSPO), MedForge-Reasoner learns generic traces of tampering (e.g., edge inconsistencies, noise artifacts) rather than overfitting to specific lesion patterns or generator fingerprints.
-Such generalizability guarantees MedForge-Reasoner to be applicable in real-world forgery defense.
+This generalizability suggests that MedForge-Reasoner is applicable in real-world forgery defence.